gilsaputro/aqua-farm-manager/README.md

 # aqua-farm-manager
-A prototype repository for the development of an aquafarm management application.

-## Getting Started
-These intruction will get you a project and how to run the binary on your local machine.
+This repository contains the prototype for an Aquafarm Management Application.

 ## High-Level Design (HLD)
 For a detailed understanding of the system architecture and design, please refer to the [High-Level Design (HLD)](https://github.com/gilsaputro/aqua-farm-manager/wiki) document.

 ## API Documentation
 The API documentation can be found in the [API Documentation](https://github.com/gilsaputro/aqua-farm-manager/wiki/Farm-Create) file in the repository.
 This file contains information on the endpoints, request and response formats, and any necessary details.

+## Getting Started
+These intruction will get you a project and how to run the binary on your local machine.

 ### Prerequsites
 The AquaFarm management system requires Go 1.19 or higher and Docker installed on the local machine in order to run the binary.